hasnain-sid/DeenVerse/README.md

 ## Usage

 - The application will be available at `http://localhost:3000`.
-- Interact with the Hadith of the day, like, save, and share it.
+- Interact with the Hadith of the day, save, and share it.

 ## Dependencies